 If you want to get the most bang for your buck with traditional advertising, you’ll need a whole lotta bucks.
 That one ad you never forgot was because a brand spent enough money to guarantee you couldn’t avoid it in an all-out marketing barrage.
 But is remembering a tagline or jingle really valuable information?
 Outside of trivia game show scenarios, of course.

-Custom video productions can be a better value for your bottom line.
+A custom corporate video production can be a better value for your bottom line.
 If you’re a small business or your message is for a smaller audience, why spend to go big?
 You can achieve your goals with a thoughtfully-crafted video and a smart, strategic initiative.
 There are opportunities to save on production and spend more on a focused media plan to maximize your video’s potential.
 We even talked to our friends at Digital Third Coast about that.

 In the end, you’ll have to choose the marketing strategy that works best for you.
 With custom video marketing you’re able to speak directly, build trust and connect with your audience in ways traditional advertising falls short of.
 And ultimately, engagement comes from an engaged audience.
 It may be time to skip the hard sell and just tell them what’s up.